kkudose/spyparty/content/loss.md

 - Minimize the number of times you **Contact** each game (since each **Contact** gives info to the sniper).
 When you **Contact**, ensure you complete at least one mission (usually the **Contact** itself), and try to complete another mission immediately before or after.

 ### 4: You don't know what snipers know—find out, don't assume.
-- There's actions or behaviors that a spy is *supposed* to follow to act like an NPC.
+- There's actions or behaviors that a spy is supposed to follow to act like an NPC.
 Don't bother unless the sniper shoots you for not doing so.
 - e.g. only a spy can **gulp** a drink (NPCs must sip thrice), but there's no harm in gulping if the sniper isn't going to notice.

 -----
 ## As Sniper

-### 6: Hold steady—spies don't finish.
+### 5: Hold steady—spies don't finish.
 - Spies lose if they run out of time.
 Spies win if you shoot a non-player character.
 - Wait until you have a high level of confidence rather than shooting on first suspicion.

-### 7: Focus, but don't tunnel on people.
+### 6: Focus, but don't tunnel on people.
 - If you tunnel, the only way you're going to win is if the spy runs out of time or you tunneled on the right person.

-### 8: Prioritize missions, but do not be predictable.
+### 7: Prioritize missions, but do not be predictable.
 - Watching all the missions poorly is worse than watching some of the missions well.
 However, if you are predictable, then the spy can avoid the missions you watch.
 - Learn to actively watch for missions one at a time.
 With time, you will be able to passively watch some missions effectively.
 - Note that **Add Time** is not a mission—a spy cannot win by adding time.

-### 9: Light 'em up.
+### 8: Light 'em up.
 - Lights are the primary tool for a sniper and are most commonly used in the following ways, but the important part is making sure to use them:
     - Highlights—to indicate who has visited a statue (or completed Inspect).
     - Lowlights—to indicate who was outside of a conversation when **Contact** occurs (or more generally who is definitely not the spy).